Should severe weather or a disaster strike in Forsyth County, the Forsyth County

 Animal Response Plan will be implemented.
 That plan, which calls for the activation

-of a number of pet-friendly and emergency animal shelters, was developed by Animal
+of a number of pet-friendly and emergency animal shelters, was developed by former Animal

 Control Director Barbara Cassidy and a citizen task force.
 The Forsyth County Animal